TheVishalKumar369/NexusComos/paper.md

 # Comparison with Existing Tools

+NexusCosmos complements existing tools like Astroquery [@astroquery] by providing a more flexible, dataset-agnostic approach:

 | Feature | NexusCosmos | Astroquery | Requests |
 |---------|-------------|------------|----------|
 | Dataset-agnostic | Yes | No | Yes |